ananyabalaji/ciphers/README.md

 In this implementation, I have the padding dispensed (so the `length of ciphertext` **=** `length of plaintext`).

-A cipher can be arbitrarily long, and this is enabled in the program.
+A plaintext and ciphertext can be arbitrarily long, and this is enabled in the program.

-The cipher is weak - since once the attacker has a table size, they can recreate the plaintext.
+However, by just implementing the above, the cipher is weak - since once the attacker has a table size, they can recreate the plaintext.

 A key is used to prevent this.
 It is an alphanumeric string defining table width and the sequence in which columns are read from the table.

 **User Provides:**